FrancesCoronel/personal-website-v3/_posts/2014-05-06-integrating-school-emails-airmail.md

-*However*, if you have the 2-step security enabled for your Gmail account (I do), you will have to create an [app-specific password](https://support.google.com/accounts/answer/185833?hl=en), which really isn’t too hard at all.
+*However*, if you have the 2-step security enabled for your Gmail account (I do), you will have to create an [app-specific password](https://support.google.com/accounts/answer/185833?hl=en), which really isn't too hard at all.

 ------------------------------------------------------------------------